 - Co-operation duties: you are under a duty to cooperate with the Home Office, including providing access for any compliance visit at premises under your control and responding to any requests for information.
 The duty to co-operate also includes a duty to act honestly at all times.

 Failure to comply with these duties could result in action being taken against you.
 The penalties range from having your sponsor rating downgraded to revocation of your licence.
 You could even face a hefty civil penalty or criminal prosecution if migrant workers are found to be working illegally for you.

 On 31 January 2020 the UK formally left the EU and entered into a transition period until the end of the year.
 The UK government has indicated that it intends to end free movement for citizens from the EU, EEA and Switzerland as soon as possible, introducing a points-based system similar to that in place for non-EEA migrants.

-It is therefore possible that by 1 January 2021, once the post-Brexit transition period has come to an end, that all foreign nationals will be required to apply for a visa to be able to lawfully work in the UK.
+From 1 January 2021, all foreign nationals coming to the UK will be required to apply for a visa to be able to lawfully work in the UK.